-Released as the Sega Mega Drive in Japan, Europe, and South America, and as the Sega Genesis in North America, it is Sega's 16-bit console.
+Released as the Sega Mega Drive in Japan, Europe, South America, and Oceania, and as the Sega Genesis in North America, it is Sega's 16-bit console.
 It was the successor of the 8-bit Sega Master System and predecessor to the 32-bit Sega Saturn.

-The console hardware had both a Motorola 86000 and a Zilog Z80 CPU which was commonly used in Sega arcade boards at the time--as well as arcade boards in general during the late 80s and early 90s.
-Sega's goal was to give home gamers a taste of arcade gameplay, made popular by their System-16 arcade boards, where hit games like Golden Axe, Altered Beast, and Alien Syndrome were frequently played in the arcades.
+The console hardware had both a 16-bit Motorola 86000 for the main console CPU, and 8-bit Zilog Z80 CPU for the sound chip.
+Both CPU chips were commonly used together in Sega arcade cabinets at the time--as well as arcade cabinets in general during the late 80s and early 90s.
+Sega's goal was to give home consumers a taste of arcade quality gameplay, made popular by their System-16 arcade cabinets, where hit games like Golden Axe, Altered Beast, and Alien Syndrome were frequently played in the arcades.
 An image from the video game Altered Beast was even used as the console box art, to help market it as a 16-bit arcade console.
-The console was not as powerful as their System-16 and future 16-bit arcade boards, however.
-The console could only display 64 colors out of 512, compared to 4096 possible colors from their 16-bit arcade boards.
-And the console could only display 80 sprites on screen, compared to the 128 sprites from their arcade boards.
-Still, the basic structure allowed for many decent, but not perfect, arcade ports of their games, as well as games from other developers.
+The console was not as powerful as their System-16 and future 16-bit arcade cabinets, however.
+The console used a 9-bit color palette, compared to a 16-bit color palette used in their early 16-bit arcade cabinets.
+The console could only display 80 sprites on screen, compared to the 128 sprites from their System 16 cabinets.
+Sega also used a lower grade version of the sound chips used in most arcade cabinets at the time.
+The basic structure, however, allowed for many good (but not perfect) arcade ports of their games, as well as games from other developers.

 It had a production run lasting from 1988, when it was first released in Japan, to 1997, when it was finally discontinued.
 It sold over 40 million units worldwide, over half of which were sold in North America alone.
-While its performance in Japan was underwhelming, coming third place behind both the SNES and PC Engine, the Mega Drive was Sega's most successful console worldwide, outselling the SNES in the overseas territories of North America, Europe, and South America.
+While its performance in Japan was underwhelming, coming third place behind both the SNES and PC Engine, the Mega Drive was Sega's most successful console worldwide, outselling the SNES in the overseas territories of North America, Europe, South America, Oceania, and South Korea.

 The console's best-selling stand-alone game was Sonic the Hedgehog 2, with over 6 million cartridges sold, while its best-selling bundled game was the original Sonic the Hedgehog, with over 15 million units sold.